jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 	output should say 36 Tests OK

 ## Configure Route 53
-Update Route 53 with the new Loadbalancer dns name.
+1. Update Route 53 with the new Loadbalancer dns name.
-Under the EC2 page select Loadbalancers
+2. Under the EC2 page select Loadbalancers
-On description page will be `DNS Name` copy that
+3. On description page will be `DNS Name`
+3. Copy that
-Go into Route 53 AWS Service
+4. Go into Route 53 AWS Service
-Hosted Zone theboss.io
+5. Hosted Zone theboss.io
-check api.theboss.io
+6. Check checkbox api.theboss.io
-past the new DNS name over top of the old one.
+7. Past3 the new DNS name over top of the old one.
-`Save Recort Set`
+8. `Save Recort Set`

 ## Integration Tests